hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 well, thank you! the language looks very interesting even if i'm unable to try it right now

 [16:37:18](#3tWdJkkJaxs51w-9VkltXK7zL1DYG_GnMMazu3EAZOc) <hiiamboris (NOT THIS ONE)>:
 You're welcome.
 Sorry we have not enough hands to catch on with the 64bit-only platforms, yet.
-You'll have to be patient Ì†ΩÌ∏â
+You'll have to be patient üòâ

 ## 22-Dec-2022